Akaalis-code/y_compendium/Y_bigdata/Y_databricks/y_databricks_theory.md

 ------------------------------- Randomn points to note -- Start -----------------------------------------------------------------------------------

 1) Azure data bricks cost :
-		Usually in databricks COMPUTE should be the only high costing element of DBKS, And creating workspace wont cost anything UNLESS
+		Usually in databricks COMPUTE should be the only high costing element of DataBricks, And creating workspace wont cost anything UNLESS below mentioned option is selected "yes" {Deploy Azure Databricks workspace with Secure Cluster Connectivity (No Public IP)}

+		If above option is selected yes , it creates a NAT GATEWAY , which continuously costs money .
+		If you are just testing out , you dont need NAT GATEWAY option .

 ------------------------------- Randomn points to note -- End -----------------------------------------------------------------------------------

+# CERTIFICATIONS :
+	Databricks certified data engineer associate
+	Databricks certified data engineer professional

+	Academy Accredition - databricks fundamentals
+	Databricks academy - Databricks partner accredition

 # CONNECTION of DATABRICKS WORKSPACE to ADLS GEN2 :